fr4ct1ons/cool-unity-stuff/README.md

-# imd-0811-projects
+# cool-unity-stuff
-A series of projects I may be working on for a college subject, Advanced Game Engine Techniques.
+A series of projects I may be working on for a college subject on advanced Unity Engine techniques.
+Each project will have its own folder in the root of the "Assets" folder in the actual Unity project.
-**Please note**: I guess I wasn't thinking straight when I created this repo/project, because I put in the wrong subject code - It's supposed to be IMD0821, not 0811.